Carthage men's basketball improves to 12-2 following big win in Chicago

 Antuan Nesbitt, a Racine Prairie graduate, had nine assists, his ninth game this season with more than five dimes.

-- Julian Campbell scored a new career-best 23 points and registered four rebounds.

-- Fillip Bulatovic nearly missed a triple-double on the day finishing with 22 points, nine assists, and nine rebounds.

-- Antuan Nesbitt has over five assists in a game for the ninth time this season, as he had nine in tonight's contest.
-Heading into tonight's game, Nesbitt leads the conference in assists per game.
+Heading into the game, Nesbitt leads the conference in assists per game.
 Nesbitt also had 15 points in the contest.

-- AJ Johnson poured in 17 points and five rebounds, while Tanner Lamb recorded a new season-best in points with 17.
+Johnson added 17 points and five rebounds, while Tanner Lamb recorded a season-high 17.

+The Firebirds scorched the nets to the tune of 60 percent shooting and 52 percent from 3-point range (11-21).